tonymullen/ups-website/src/partials/f16se/grading.html.md

 This course will be graded based on the following factors:

-* 10% Attendance & participation
+* 5% Attendance & participation
+* 5% Quizzes
 * 40% Homework
 * 50% Group project